This website has been created to inform members of the public about the collective claim in relation to charges in the App Store.Back To Top

 Dr Kent’s application for a Collective Proceedings Order was subsequently heard by the Competition Appeal Tribunal on 4 and 5 May 2022.
 At the hearing, the Competition Appeal Tribunal ‘certified’ Dr Kent’s claim (i.e., it granted Dr Kent’s application for a Collective Proceedings Order so the claim can proceed to the next stage, unless it is settled beforehand).
 At the hearing, the Competition Appeal Tribunal also heard Apple’s application to limit the scope of Dr Kent’s claim.
 On 29 June 2022, the Competition Appeal Tribunal handed down a judgment explaining why it has certified Dr Kent’s claim and dismissing Apple’s application.
 Consequently, Dr Kent’s claim is proceeding in full.

+The trial of Dr Kent’s collective claim has been listed to commence on 13 January 2025 with a time estimate of seven weeks.
 If the collective claim proceeds to trial (i.e. if it is not settled beforehand), the Competition Appeal Tribunal will decide whether to make an aggregate award of damages.
 If made, the award will be distributed to class members based on a distribution method approved by the Competition Appeal Tribunal.

-Generally, disputes of this scale take a number of years to resolve.
 Please register your interest in the collective claim by clicking the 'Stay Up To Date' button on this website to be notified of developments directly.Back To Top

 Any settlement reached between Dr Kent and Apple must be approved by the Competition Appeal Tribunal and must be just and reasonable.
 If Dr Kent settles the claim in exchange for a sum of money from Apple, that sum of money will be distributed to class members.Back To Top